emissary-ingress/emissary/docs/topics/using/filters/oauth2.md

     # are "AuthorizationCode", "Password", and "ClientCredentials".
     grantType:              "enum"     # optional; default is "AuthorizationCode"

+    # How should Ambassador authenticate itself to the identity provider?
+    clientAuthentication:              # optional
+      method: "enum"                     # optional; default is "HeaderPassword"

     ## OAuth Client settings: grantType=="AuthorizationCode" ###################
     clientURL:              "string"   # deprecated; use 'protectedOrigins' instead
     protectedOrigins:                  # required; must have at least 1 item